AliceO2Group/Run3Analysisvalidation/README.md

 ## How to add a new workflow

-To add a new workflow in the framework configuration, you need to the following steps.
+To add a new workflow in the framework configuration, you need to follow these steps.

 * Add the workflow in the [task configuration](#task-configuration):
   * Add the activation switch: `DOO2_...=0         # name of the workflow (without o2-analysis)`.